Analytical Methods in Physics: Acknowledgments

 \section{Acknowledgments}

-I wish to thank the following people for pointing out errors/typos, and for discussions that lead to new or better presentations, etc.: Jake Leistico, Alec Lovlein, Hadi Papei and Evan Severson.
+I wish to thank the following people for pointing out errors/typos, and/or for discussions that lead to new or better presentations, etc.: Jake Leistico, Lin Kuan-Nan, Alec Lovlein, Hadi Papei, Jason Payne, Evan Severson, Leon Tsai and Wei Chun-Yu (Viona).